kamleshmishra18/Reproducible-Reserach-2/PA1_Template.md

 sum(missingData)
 ```

+1. Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
+Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```{r}
 # count of NA values
 sum(is.na(rawdata1$steps))
 ```

-### histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day
+histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day

 ```{r}
 FullSummedDataByDay <- aggregate(rawdata1$steps, by=list(rawdata1$date), sum)